kasp1/Dozer/README.md

 ## Set environment variables from Dozer steps

 Sometimes you need to pass data from one step to another.
-With Dozer you would set an environment variable by outputting a regular standard output line with the syntax `##varName=value#`.
+With Dozer, you would set an environment variable by outputting a regular standard output line with the syntax `##varName=value#`.

 Node.js:
 ```js